UAPTEAM/UAP/README.md

 # UAP
-Android app infection tool
-But not all Android applications accept injection
+Application injection tool, but not all applications accept injection

 installation